-In February South Africa made the cover of Time magazine.
-Cape Town based photographer Johnny Miller has, for some time, been using a drone to make images of where, and how, people live for a project called Unequal Scenes.
+Early in 2019 South Africa made the cover of Time magazine with one of, Cape Town based photographer, Johnny Miller’s photographs.
+He has, for some time, been using a drone to make images of where, and how, people live for a project called Unequal Scenes.

 For those who have not seen Miller’s cover photograph, it shows two residential areas in Ekurhuleni separated by a road.
 On one side is the well-to-do suburb of Primrose and on the other is the informal settlement of Makause.
 The photograph is captioned ‘The world’s most unequal country’.